Henrrrrrry/ART-x3-25s1/README.md

 1. **Hardware Setup**
    - Mount sensor unit above target area
-   - Connect controller to power and DMX lighting fixtures
+   - Connect controller to power
    - Adjust sensor angles to cover desired space

 2. **Software Configuration**
    - Connect to controller using the companion application
    - Calibrate the system to match space dimensions
-   - Set tracking parameters and lighting behaviors
+   - Set tracking parameters and interactive behaviors

 3. **Testing and Adjustment**
    - Perform initial movement tests to verify tracking accuracy
-   - Fine-tune light response and intensity
+   - Fine-tune system response
    - Save configuration profiles for future use

 ### Maintenance and Support